The Midterms Could Permanently Change North Carolina Politics

 Of course the Democrats didn’t like the amendments.
 But neither did the Republicans.

 “This is not about partisan politics.
 It’s about power politics, and it must be stopped,” Martin said.
-“It’s embarrassing to me after a career devoted to building a healthier, more competitive two-party system in our state, that it’s a legislature controlled by my Republican Party that has hatched this scheme.”
+“It’s embarrassing to me, after a career devoted to building a healthier, more competitive two-party system in our state, that it’s a legislature controlled by my Republican Party that has hatched this scheme.”

 But it was McCrory who was most fired up.
 He sounded almost like he was in campaign mode—there’s speculation he might try for a rematch with Cooper in 2020—but he was taking on his fellow Republicans.
 His feud with the lawmakers has roots: The legislature had often pushed him around as governor, which helped sink his reelection.
 He then joined with Martin and Hunt to file a successful suit against the General Assembly’s December 2016 “legislative coup.”